RedisLabs/redislabs-docs/content/rc/cloud-integrations/pulumi/_index.md

 {{<note>}}
 For more information on the different Redis Cloud Provider Resources and Functions, please refer to Pulumi's [official documentation for the Redis Cloud provider](https://www.pulumi.com/registry/packages/rediscloud/api-docs/).
 {{</note>}}

-## Redis Cloud Subscription Types

-Using the Pulumi Redis Cloud Provider, you can provision two different types of Redis Cloud subscriptions :

-### Basic Subscription

-In order to create a minimal basic subscription, you will need to define the following resources in your configuration file :

-* `rediscloud_subscription`: represents the Redis Cloud subscription you wish to create
-  * **Cloud Provider Information**: The information related to the Cloud Provider you wish to deploy this subscription to.
-  * **Creation Plan Information**: Metadata used to determine the most optimal cloud infrastructure footprint needed to support the different databases hosted in the subscription.

-* `rediscloud_subscription`:

-### Active-Active Subscriptions

-In order to create an active-active subscription, you will need to define the following resources in your configuration file :